biolink/information-resource-registry/src/docs/appendices.md

 Aggregator Scenario: KPs/ARAs that aggregate content from one or more existing resource and transform the semantics and or structure of the data to be better aligned with Translator standards

-Resource Examples:
-Molecular Data Provider, Biolink, ROBOKOP, SRI Reference KG, RTX KG2  (these aggregate content from multiple sources into a single KG / API)
-Automat APIs (stands up a separate API per source - each of which gets its own InfoRes)